oswaldderiemaecker/openstack-training/README-allinone.md

 flavor = keystone
 ```

-Edit the /etc/glance/glance-registry.conf file and complete the following actions:
+Edit the /etc/glance/glance-registry.conf file and replace with the following actions:

 ```
 [DEFAULT]